Academic Success Coaching

 Joy Betz, M.Ed., Academic Success Coach

-Prior to my role as the Academic Success Coach, I have over 30 years combined higher education teaching experiences both in the U.S. and overseas.
-I served as the president for the Oklahoma Chinese Teachers’ Association and was on the Board of Directors for Tulsa Global Alliance.
-I have been employed at Tulsa Community College for 18 years and worked as the Academic Lab Coordinator at the World Languages Center Lab from 2001-2018.
+Prior to my role as the Academic Success Coach, I have over 30 years of combined higher education teaching experiences both in the U.S. and overseas.
+I served as the president of the Oklahoma Chinese Teachers’ Association and was on the Board of Directors for Tulsa Global Alliance.
+I have been employed at Tulsa Community College for over 20 years.
 I know students sometimes need extra help outside the classroom.
-In my role as an Academic Success Coach, I work one-on-one with students to create individualized academic success plans as they pursue their academic goals.
+In my role as an Academic Success Coach, I guide students through goal setting, student involvement, and academic engagement while fostering student development through clarification of academic, professional, and personal goals using strategies that contribute to successful degree completion and to building students' leadership skills.
 It is very fulfilling for me to help these students transition to personally responsible adults who are empowered to pursue motivation and accountability for their own academic and personal success.

 Due to my personal and professional background, I’m committed to serve the underrepresented diverse students.
 The Academic Success Coach role fits it all.
 It gives me the opportunity to advocate and help position diverse and underrepresented students on a path to lifelong learning and success through equity and inclusive practices.